Guide for the correct installation of artificial grass on concrete, cement, tiles or terrazzo.

 Before doing the installation, you should consider 2 important things:

-When installing artificial turf on concrete, there are two types of surface characteristics.
+When installing artificial turf on concrete, there are 2 characteristic types of existing surfaces.

 - The floor where the artificial turf will be laid is that of an attic and is provided with drops to the drain.